ashleygilbert92/roll_d20/README.md

 ## Checkpoint 1:
 Oct 4th: I created my server, domain, basic flask app, mysql database with tables setup, and created templates (currently don't have any content). https://roll-d20.com/

+## Checkpoint 2:
+Oct 23rd: I have created a login page with session handling across the website (username: ashleymia92@gmail.com
+passwoord: P@ssword1), I've created the dice roll/probability page, I've created the player feedback page for non logged in users.
+I'm still working on the logged in version on the player feedback page.
+I also still need to create the forms for the play session page and have those figured out.
+Will work on this more and have these tasks finished by the end of the week.